 The registered capital of Yiwu SM Import and Export is RMB500,000.
 As at the LPD, the registered capital has not been fully contributed, which is in compliance with the period stipulated within the Articles of Association of Yiwu SM Import and Export.
+The registered capital is expected to be fully contributed by the 2nd quarter of 2024.
 There has been no change in the registered capital of Yiwu SM Import and Export since its incorporation.